 - Badass Baritone: He has the second best Norio Wakamoto impression of the three.

 - The Bus Came Back: He returns in episodes 27 and 28, the third and fourth episode of Nii.

 - Call-Back: Yes, they did the Wakamoto impersonation again in episode 28, albeit very briefly.

 - It Makes Sense in Context: When the three play Ryuuko no Ken, Nakamura mentions that he, Sugita and Kaji played three-legged matches before and he and Sugita lost to Kaji.
 He tells Sugita to team up with Sakurai this time.
 Of course, Sakurai is confused.Sakurai: "You guys are just moving on like I know what you're talking about."

 Nakamura: "It's always like that."

-- Megane: One of two guests who wears glasses and he looks good with them, too.
+- Megane: One of four guests who wears glasses and he looks good with them, too.

 - Senpai Kohai: The senpai to Sugita and Nakamura.
 Agency-wise, he's the senpai to Eguchi and Nishimaya.

 Another veteran seiyuu, who appears in episodes 9 and 10 (May 2011).
-Sugita and Nakamura made chart about his life and career.
+Sugita and Nakamura made charts about his life and career.